-- Verify their identity (KCSIE 22 Paragraph 231- Best practice is checking the name on their birth certificate) - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
+- Verify their identity (KCSIE 24 Best practice is checking the name on their birth certificate) - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
 We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Ask for written information about previous employment history and check that information is not contradictory or incomplete. - Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the Childcare Act 2006 and are required to declare relevant information - see statutory guidance: Disqualification under the Childcare Act 2006 (August 2018).

-We will seek references on all short-listed candidates, including internal candidates, before interview.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - Ask for written information about previous employment history and check that information is not contradictory or incomplete. - Staff and volunteers who provide early years or later years childcare and any managers of such childcare are covered by the disqualification regulations of the Childcare Act 2006 and are required to declare relevant information - see statutory guidance: Disqualification under the Childcare Act 2006 (August 2018). - In addition, as part of our shortlisting process we will consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+We will inform shortlisted candidates that online searches may be done as part of due diligence checks.
+See Part two Legislation and the Law for information on data protection and UK GDPR. - We will seek references on all short-listed candidates, including internal candidates, before interview.
 We will scrutinise these and resolve any concerns before confirming appointments.